Gholamreza Soleimani

-Biography
+Early life and military career

-Gholamreza Soleimani was born in 1963 in the city of Farsan, Chaharmahal and Bakhtiari Province.
-He began his military career in the spring of 1984 as a volunteer in the Basij during the Iran-Iraq War.
-He joined the Iranian Islamic Revolutionary Guard Corps in 1982 and rose to the rank of company commander and then battalion commander during the war.
+Gholamreza Soleimani was born on 31 May 1964 in the city of Farsan, Chaharmahal and Bakhtiari Province, located in southwestern Iran.
+He began his military career in 1981 as a paramilitary volunteer in the Basij during the Iran–Iraq War, and rose to the rank of company commander and then battalion commander during the war.